KiiraV/Seminar-KG-and-LLM/Reimplementation/issues.md

-# Issue 1

-## Freebase Dump Access and Resource Limitation
+## Full Freebase Deployment Limitation

-The original implementation assumes access to a full local Freebase deployment.
-During reimplementation, the original download instruction was found to be insufficient because the linked Freebase resource is a deprecated historical dump page rather than a complete runnable setup package.

-The tutor clarified that Freebase must be deployed locally with Virtuoso.
-If full deployment is not possible, a partial dump may be used, but the benchmark must be filtered to questions answerable by that partial dump.

-Impact:
-- Full reproduction requires high storage and long import time.
-- Partial reproduction changes the evaluation set.
-- Reported results must clearly state whether they use full Freebase or a filtered partial KG.
+The main reimplementation bottleneck is the Freebase setup.
+The original implementation requires a local Virtuoso deployment over the full Freebase dump.
+According to Google Freebase Data Dumps, the full Freebase triples contain approximately 1.9 billion triples, about 22 GB compressed and 250 GB uncompressed.

+Due to storage and computation limitations, I cannot deploy the complete Freebase dump locally.
+Therefore, I follow the partial-dump strategy suggested by the tutor: deploy a partial Freebase dump through Virtuoso and filter the benchmark to retain only questions answerable by this partial KG.

+This changes the evaluation setting.
+The results should be interpreted as partial-KG reimplementation results, not as a direct reproduction of the original full-Freebase results.